thindil/hunter/CONTRIBUTING.md

 ## Features propositions

-If you want to talk/propose changes in any existing the prorgam feature or mechanic, feel free to contact me via issues tracker or mail (addresses of both you can find at top of this file).
+If you want to talk/propose changes in any existing the program feature or mechanic, feel free to contact me via issues tracker or mail (addresses of both you can find at top of this file).
 General rule about propositions is same as for bugs reports - please, try write that much informations as